Jplaudir8/Spring-Boot-Projects/Review-Exercises/README.md

 ```

 ## Microservices
-For this exercise I have created an Eureka Server and just one microservice which retrieves information about dogs.
+For this exercise I have created a Eureka Server (Our Service Registry) and one microservice, Dog Microservice, which retrieves information about dogs.
+These microservices will use the Eureka client to register themselves to the Eureka Server.

 Architecture for this exercise:
 <p align="center">
     <img src="https://github.com/Jplaudir8/Spring-Boot-Projects/blob/master/Review-Exercises/Microservices/MSA%20Image.png" width="600" alt="" title="Color Scheme Used">
 </p>

+This dog microservice uses Spring data to implement a JPA Dog repository and Spring Data REST to provide a RESTful interface to Dog information.

 - Do not forget that if a microservice is not registered as an Eureka client, then:
   1. The microservice cannot be discovered.